mirror-media/flutter_login/README.md

 // LoginType is required, others are optional
 type: LoginType

-// Do after login success
-onSuccess: Function(bool isNewUser)?

-// Do after login failed
+// Do after login
-onFailed: Function(dynamic error)?
+onFinished: Function(FirebaseLoginStatus result)?

 // Pass the String if you want to customize the button text
 buttonText: String?